 The MSt in Traditional China provides students with an opportunity to develop the skills needed for research on pre-modern and early modern China.
-It is designed to stand independently as a one-year qualification which can lead on to further study elsewhere, but also to provide the standard training required by graduate students here in Oxford aiming at a thesis degree in pre-modern and early modern Chinese Studies.
+It is designed to stand independently as a one-year qualification which can lead on to further study elsewhere, but also to provide the standard training required of graduate students here in Oxford aiming at a thesis degree in pre-modern and early modern Chinese Studies.

 On the course you will work closely with certain members of Oxford’s internationally renowned team of specialist researchers from the China Centre, who will help you to tailor your master's degree to suit your needs and interests.
-Most of the teaching will be on an individual basis or in very small groups.
+The course involves a number of different elements.

-Oriental Studies graduates have found employment in many and diverse fields including business, finance, law, civil service, journalism, government and industry.
+Oriental studies graduates have found employment in many and diverse fields including business, finance, law, civil service, journalism, government and industry.
 Many graduates undertake further research into subjects linked with Oriental studies and have pursued successful careers in the academic world, education and in museums.

 For further information please refer to our Graduate Course Handbook.